analogdevicesinc/msdk/Documentation/user-guide/debuggers.md

 9. The PICO debugger will attempt to mass erase the microcontroller's flash bank, which will completely wipe any application firmware that is programmed on the device.

     ???+ note "ℹ️ **Note**"
         If this process fails, a `FAIL.TXT` file will be present in the DAPLINK drive with an additional error message inside of it.
 A failure is generally indicative of firmware that has completely shut down the debug port, or has entered low power loop immediately on power-up.
 In these cases, it's not possible to recover the device.

 10. Power cycle the microcontroller.
-It step 8 succeeded, it's blank and ready to re-program.
+If step 8 succeeded, it's blank and ready to re-program.
 The debugger should have no issues connecting to the device in this blank state.